AxisCommunications/acap-documentation/docs/axis-devices.md

 could be, for example, a new version of an API.

-New SDK versions between LTS releases always add functionality in a way that an ACAP, built using a previous version, will still compile with the new version of the SDK.
+New SDK versions between LTS releases always add functionality in a way that an ACAP built using a previous version will still compile with the new version of the SDK.

 Read more about AXIS OS release tracks and related information